Constitution, By-laws And Charters

 school council charters

 The PMSA is committed to ongoing governance reform.
 Throughout the 100 years of history, the PMSA has completed several governance reviews to continually enhance our governance structure.
-The most recent governance review was completed in 2018 and the Group is currently implementing a number of changes to our governance arrangements.
+The most recent governance review was completed in 2018 and the Group has implemented a number of changes to our governance arrangements.